Attendance/Absence from School

 If a request for leave of absence is refused by the Head Teacher but the parent takes their child away, the absence will be marked as unauthorised and the Head Teacher may refer the matter to the Local Authority.
 The parent is then at risk of receiving a warning (in the first instance) or a £60 fixed penalty notice.

 Procedure for applying for Leave of Absence

-- Parents should complete a leave of absence form (available from the school office) at least 2 weeks in advance of the dates requested.
+- Parents should complete a leave of absence form (available from the school office or included in the Attendance Policy document below) at least 2 weeks in advance of the dates requested.

 - The reasons for the request should be fully explained.

 - The request will be considered on an individual basis by the Head Teacher.

 - The parent may be invited into school to discuss the reasons for the application (especially when the reasons are unclear) and the impact the absence may have on the child’s education.

 - The school will reply in writing stating whether the leave of absence has been agreed.

 - If the leave has not been agreed school will explain the reasons why.